-$((\frac{(ix)}{(ix)}))$ Provide data and reports and participate in evaluations and related quality improvement activities, according to standards established by the department in collaboration with the authority; and
+$((\frac{ix}))(\underline{viii})$ Provide data and reports and participate in evaluations and related quality improvement activities, according to standards established by the department in collaboration with the authority; and

-$((\frac{\langle x \rangle}{}))$ (ix) Enter into data-sharing agreements with the department, the authority, regional crisis lines, and applicable ((regional)) behavioral health administrative services organizations to provide reports and client level data regarding 988 ((erisis hetline)) contact hub calls, as allowed by and in compliance with existing federal and state law governing the sharing and use of protected health information, ((including dispatch time, arrival time, and disposition of the outreach for each call referred for outreach by each region)) which shall include sharing real-time information with regional crisis lines.
-The department and the authority shall establish requirements that the designated 988 contact hubs report ((the)) data ((identified in this subsection (4)(b)(x))) to regional behavioral health administrative services organizations for the purposes of maximizing medicaid reimbursement, as appropriate, and implementing this chapter and chapters 71.05 and 71.34 RCW including, but not limited to, administering crisis services for the assigned regional service area, contracting with a sufficient number ((er))of licensed or certified providers for crisis services, establishing and maintaining quality assurance processes, maintaining patient tracking, and developing and implementing strategies to coordinate care for individuals with a history of frequent crisis system utilization.
+$((\frac{x}))(\underline{ix})$ Enter into data-sharing agreements with the department, the authority, regional crisis lines, and applicable $((\frac{regional}{}))$ behavioral health administrative services organizations to provide reports and client level data regarding 988 (( $\frac{crisis}{hotline}$ )) contact hub calls, as allowed by and in compliance with existing federal and state law governing the sharing and use of protected health information, (( $\frac{including dispatch time}{region}$ )) which shall include sharing real-time information with regional crisis lines.
+The department and the authority shall establish requirements that the designated 988 contact hubs report (( $\frac{the}{}$ )) data (( $\frac{identified}{in}$ this subsection (4)(b)(x))) to regional behavioral health administrative services organizations for the purposes of maximizing medicaid reimbursement, as appropriate, and implementing this chapter and chapters 71.05 and 71.34 RCW including, but not limited to, administering crisis services for the assigned regional service area, contracting with a sufficient number (( $\frac{1}{2}$ )) of licensed or certified providers for crisis services, establishing and maintaining quality assurance processes, maintaining patient tracking, and developing and implementing strategies to coordinate care for individuals with a history of frequent crisis system utilization.

-(c) The department and the authority shall incorporate recommendations from the crisis response improvement strategy committee created under RCW 71.24.892 in its agreements with designated 988 contact hubs, as appropriate.
+individuals with a history of frequent crisis system utilization. (c) The department and the authority shall incorporate recommendations from the crisis response improvement strategy committee created under RCW 71.24.892 in its agreements with designated 988 contact hubs, as appropriate.

 (5) The department and authority must coordinate to develop the technology and platforms necessary to manage and operate the behavioral health crisis response and suicide prevention system.
 The department and the authority must include ((the crisis call centers and)) designated 988 contact hubs, regional crisis lines, and behavioral health administrative services organizations in the decision-making process for selecting any technology platforms that will be used to operate the system.
-No decisions made by the department or the authority shall interfere with the routing of the 988 ((crisis hotline)) contact hubs calls, texts, or chat as part of Washington's active agreement with the administrator of the national suicide prevention lifeline or 988 administrator that routes 988 contacts into Washington's system.
+No decisions made by the department or the authority shall interfere with the routing of the 988 ((crisis hotline))contact hubs calls, texts, or chat as part of Washington's active agreement with the administrator of the national suicide prevention lifeline or 988 administrator that routes 988 contacts into Washington's system.
 The technologies developed must include:

 (a) A new technologically advanced behavioral health and suicide prevention crisis call center system platform for use in ((designated)) 988 contact hubs designated by the department under subsection (4) of this section.
 This platform, which shall be fully funded by July 1, 2024, shall be developed by the department and must include the capacity to receive crisis assistance requests through phone calls, texts, chats, and other similar methods of communication that may be developed in the future that promote access to the behavioral health crisis system; and behavioral health care.
 This system shall be developed by the authority.
+(6) In developing the new technologies under subsection (5) of this section, the department and the authority must coordinate to designate a primary technology system to provide each of the following:

-(b) A behavioral health integrated client referral system capable of providing system coordination information to designated 988 contact hubs and the other entities involved in crisis response and suicide prevention services, including:
+(b) A behavioral health integrated client referral system capable of providing system coordination information to designated 988 contact hubs and the other entities involved in behavioral health care.
+This system shall be developed by the authority.